ewlsh/eslint-plugin-gjs/README.md

 # eslint-plugin-gjs

-Adds compatibility for the GJS environment.
+Adds compatibility for the GJS (Gnome JavaScript) environment.

 ## Installation